alvan/vim-closetag/README.md

 You can set:

     let g:closetag_emptyTags_caseSensitive = 1

 This will make the list of non closing tags case sensitive (e.g. `<Link>` will be closed while `<link>` won't.)

+#### Commands

+Use these two commands to enable/disable this function for current buffer:

+    :CloseTagEnableBuffer
+    :CloseTagDisableBuffer